-1 The SCPHN public health nurse qualification (PHN) qualification does not have a predetermined field of SCPHN practice
+2 The SCPHN public health nurse qualification (PHN) qualification does not have a predetermined field of SCPHN practice

-The community nursing SPQ in health and social care field of practice is not predetermined by the NMC.
+3 The community nursing SPQ in health and social care field of practice is not predetermined by the NMC.
 However the field of practice must be specified by the AEI as part of the NMC programme approval process.

-Through our quality assurance (QA) processes we check that education programmes meet all of our standards, that the programme outcomes relate to the proficiencies for particular qualifications and that approved education institutions (AEIs) and practice learning partners are managing risks effectively.
+Through our quality assurance processes we check that education programmes meet all of our standards, that the programme outcomes relate to the proficiencies for particular qualifications and that AEIs and practice learning partners are managing risks effectively.
 We monitor risks to quality in education and training using internal and external intelligence.
 This intelligence gathering includes analysis of system regulators' reports.

-Before any programme can run, we make sure it meets our standards.
-We do this through an approval process in accordance with our Quality Assurance Framework.
+Before any programme can be run, we make sure it meets our standards.
+We do this through an approvals process, in accordance with our quality assurance framework.